 Usually, baby turtles in the wild eat smaller versions of what adults eat.
 They may feed on small fish, worms, insects, and tadpoles.
 Anything that is found in the water around their home, they will eat.
 Like adults, they will supplement their diet with plant materials, but most of their food will come from an animal source.

 The number of plants in their diet increases as they age.
 Younger turtles are growing faster and need more protein, which is why they focus on meat.

 These turtles have also been known to feed on carrion and dead fish they find as well.

 Do Painted Turtles Eat Fish?

 These turtles are primarily opportunistic.
 This means that they will usually eat whatever is available to them that is edible.
 If there are small fish in the body of water they live in, they will eat them if given a chance.

 They will also eat crayfish if they live nearby.
 Dead fish are not off the table either, even if they are larger.

-In captivity, painted turtles can be fed feeder fish as long as they are smaller than the turtle’s head.
+As pets, painted turtles can be fed feeder fish as long as they are smaller than the turtle’s head.
 It becomes easier to feed these turtles the appropriate fish as they become older.
 When they are smaller, most fish will be too large.

 How Often Do You Need to Feed Painted Turtles?